Antvirf/stui/README.md

     $ stui -help
     Usage of ~/go/bin/stui:
       -debug-multiplier int
-            multiplier for nodes, helpful when debugging and developing (default 1) -refresh-interval int
+            multiplier for nodes and jobs, helpful when debugging and developing (default 1) -refresh-interval int
             interval in seconds when to refetch data (default 30) -request-timeout int